 top of page

 Some couples will know immediately where they want to get married — the Oregon coastal beach where they had their first date together, or the mountain hike they first said "I love you" to each other, or underneath the arches in Moab where you just knew that you were going to get married to your person.
 But guess what?
 It's totally okay if you're not sure where you want to elope.
-Here's how to choose your elopement location (or at least, narrow down your search for the perfect place!)
+Here's how to choose your elopement location (or at least, narrow down your search for the perfect place).

-Try putting away your phones, playing your favorite tunes (here's a link to a lovey, dovey, indie love playlist that I curate for my couples: https://spoti.fi/3tuyI8f), closing your eyes, and imagining what your day looks like.
+Try putting away your phones, playing your favorite tunes (here's a link to an indie love-filled playlist that I curate for my couples: https://spoti.fi/3tuyI8f), closing your eyes, and imagining what your day looks like.
 You might be surprised with what comes to mind immediately — maybe it's super important to you that you watch the sunrise, and you imagine yourself hiking together, lit by headlamp, and watching the sun come up over the horizon while you read your vows to each other.
 Maybe when you close your eyes, you're among the hoodoos & needles of Canyonlands.
 You might be surprised what you find out about yourself and what you want for your wedding when you close your eyes and take the time to see what just feels right.

 Bride and groom eloping at Tunnel Springs Park in Salt Lake City